bpiwowar/papercite/readme.txt

 If your file is local to the blog installation, you have two options:
 - via FTP client with text editor
-- via Wordpress Admin interface: Manage->Files->Other Files -- use wp-content/plugins/papercite/data/mybibfile.bib as a path
+- via Wordpress Admin interface: Manage->Files->Other Files -- use wp-content/papercite-data/bib/mybibfile.bib as a path

 Alternatively, you can maintain your updated biblilography by using systems such as citeulike.org and bibsonomy.org; specify the bib file using as a URL (e.g., in citeulike, you should use http://www.citeulike.org/bibtex/user/username)

 = How are the entries sorted? =

-Since version 0.1, the entries are sorted by year starting from the most recent; in future revision, I plan to make this configurable by the user
+Entries are sorted by year by default.

-= How can I personlize the HTML rendering? =
+= How can I personalize the HTML rendering? =

-The HTML rendering is isolated in a template file called bibentry-html.tpl.
+The HTML rendering is isolated in two template files, located in the subfolders tpl (citation list rendering) and format (entry rendering).
-Just change it.

 == Screenshots ==

 1. Cite mode
-2. bib2html mode
+2. bibtex mode

 == Changelog ==

 = 0.3.0 =
   * Complete code overhaul - switched to a new bibtex / template system
+  * New options to sort & group entries
   * Preference system to set defaults
   * New template based system for entry customisation = 0.2.14 =